JavaliMZ/JavaliMZ.github.io/src/HTB-Windows-Easy-Omni.md

 ```

 ## User "app"

-In the home directory of "app", we can see the user.txt, but we can see another strange file: iot-admin.xml.
-The file looks like this:

 Na pasta raiz do usuário "app", podemos ver a flag user.txt, mas também vemos um outro ficheiro estranho: iot-admin.xml.
 O ficheiro contém o seguinte: